Truecoding4life/E-Commerce-Back-End/README.md

 ---

 ### Usage
-Feel free to use my application however you would like, add to it or edit it, have fun with it and make it better .
+Feel free to use my application however you want.
+Add to it, edit it, have fun with it, and make it better.

 ---